ignaciocaff/challenge/README.md

 * It was decided to handle authentication with the session + cookie approach, as opposed to using tokens.
 This way, the frontend is completely agnostic to the login process.
 All it needs to do is make requests to the /auth and /me URLs, but apart from that, it doesn't know what's happening.
 A simple redis session was implemented to identify if it's valid or not.
 For the challenge's purposes, the implementation was simplified

-* Due to time constraints, message encryption before storing them in the database was not implemented.
-It is a feature that should be implemented in a real-world scenario

-* Password encryption at the time of logging in was not implemented.
+* Message encryption was implemented but it's a simplified stage because is not e2e encryption.
 It is a feature that should be implemented in a real-world scenario

 - Frontend
     - Technologies used: Angular 16, TailwindCSS, DaisyUI, Socket.io-client